What Can I Do In Forestry?

 - Mapping of forest areas, estimating standing timber and future growth, and managing timber sales

-- Planning harvest programs to assure continuous production of timber or assist timber companies achieve production goals
+- • Planning harvest programs to assure continuous production of timber or assist timber companies with achieving production goals

 - Determining appropriate methods for harvest and removal of timber with minimum waste and environmental damage